How to Remove Spray Paint From Anything

 DIY vs. Hiring a Pro

 Removing spray paint yourself isn’t impossible, but using the wrong solvent to perform the task can damage the material below the paint.
-Hiring a local handyperson is a good solution if you’re unsure of the correct procedure for the job.
+Depending on where the paint is, hiring a local handyperson or house cleaner near you is a good solution if you’re unsure of the correct procedure for the job.

 Homeowners attempting to remove graffiti often hire a pro because it takes time to get an exterior clean again.
 Nearby power-washing companies can help in these situations.